ken107/databind-js/README.md

 </div>
 ```

 The bind-statement directive is the Swiss army knife of data binding.
-You use it to alter the appearance and behavior of the bound element, depending on the value of some data source.
+You use it to alter the appearance and behaviour of the bound element, depending on the value of some data source.

 The special variable `thisElem` always point to the current element.